World Building – Post Apocalyptic Writing Prompts

 Taking a closer look at these times and the measures people had to go to for their own survival can help inform your own stories.
 The events that led up to these atrocities can also be analysed to help you build your own world.

 And not all post apocalypses and dystopias need to be set in the future.
 Alternate histories are a great way to have a new take on real world events – bringing your stories closer to real stories in the real world.

 Using history to learn about social concepts, structures, and how dystopian conditions can arise in the real world can help inform you when building up these aspects for your own worlds.

-Sci Fi Post Apocalypse Writing Prompts
+Generic Sci Fi Post Apocalypse Writing Ideas

 When it comes to the sci fi genre and the apocalypse, there are many different tropes that you can implement into your story ideas.
 But it is vital that you have your own unique take on these tropes, or risk falling into the trap of using the trope to write your story.